-Action Plan A document that specifies agreed activity.
-Cohort As defined in Terms and Conditions Cohort Profile As defined in Terms and Conditions Contract Package Area The term used to describe the geographic area of the contract.
-Critical Success Factors The factors (i.e. the positive outcomes or benefits) against which the success of a programme will be measured in order to justify the investment.
-Cumulative Backlog "Cumulative Backlog" shall refer to the backlog of referred Participants (expressed as a percentage) which shall inevitably accrue if the lead contractor fails to honour it's Monthly Performance Level within ESF 2014-2020, in that a Start or Did not Attend/Did not Start action is recorded in PRaP within 20 working days for 100% of referrals.
-Customer Service Standards As defined in Terms and Conditions Invitation to Tender (ItT) A package of documentation issued to Providers as part of a Procurement exercise.
-Jobcentre Plus Part of DWP, JCP provides an integrated service to people of working age.
-It offers help to people looking to move into work and support for people who cannot.
+A - C Di A least section of the control of th Action Plan A document that specifies agreed activity.
+Cohort As defined in Terms and Conditions Cohort Profile As defined in Terms and Conditions Contract Package The term used to describe the geographic area of the Area contract.
+Critical Success The factors (i.e. the positive outcomes or benefits) Factors against which the success of a programme will be raciois measured in order to justify the investment.
+"Cumulative Backlog" shall refer to the backlog of referred Participants (expressed as a percentage) which shall inevitably accrue if the lead contractor fails Cumulative Backlog to honour its Monthly Performance Level within ESF 2014-2020, in that a Start or Did not Attend/Did not Start action is recorded in PRaP within 20 working days for 100% of referrals.
+Customer Service As defined in Terms and Conditions Standards Invitation to Tender A package of documentation issued to Providers as (ltT) part of a Procurement exercise.
+Part of DWP, JCP provides an integrated service to people of working age.
+It offers help to people looking Jobcentre Plus to move into work and support for people who cannot.
 JCP also provides services to employers wishing to fill vacancies.
-JCP District A specified area of England, Scotland or Wales within which to deliver services to JCP claimants.
-Participant The person(s) who has officially started on Provision and is directly receiving the Services provided by the Contractor as specified in the Contract Procurement The process of purchasing goods and/or service: identification to payment.
-Provider(s) The generic term used to describe Providers of employment support.
-Provider Guidance Detailed guidance and information (including processes) which is provided by DWP to the successful Providers to use when delivering the contracted service.
-Provider Referrals and Payments System (PRaP) The DWP prescribed IT system which will be used to refer Participants and pay Providers.
-Note, where PRaP is not available a clerical system will be adopted.
-Provision A term used to describe the services offered to a Participant when they are participating in a government programme.
+JCP District A specified area of England, Scotland or Wales within JOI DISTRICT which to deliver services to JCP claimants.
+The person(s) who has officially started on Provision Participant and is directly receiving the Services provided by the Contractor as specified in the Contract Droouromont The process of purchasing goods and/or service: Procurement identification to payment.
+Dunal Large The generic term used to describe Providers of Provider(s) employment support.
+Detailed guidance and information (including Dunidas Cuidasas processes) which is provided by DWP to the successful Provider Guidance Providers to use when delivering the contracted service.
+Provider Referrals The DWP prescribed IT system which will be used to and Payments refer Participants and pay Providers.
+Note, where System (PRaP) PRaP is not available a clerical system will be adopted.
+A term used to describe the services offered to a Participant when they are participating in a government Provision programme.
 These can be services provided in-house, for example, by DWP, or by organisations from the private and voluntary sector.

-As defined in Terms and Conditions Run Off Period
+Run Off Period As defined in the Terms and Conditions.
 Universal Credit (UC) UC - Universal Credit is a new single payment for people who are looking for work or on a low income.
-Universal Credit will help claimants and their families to become more independent and will simplify the benefits system by bringing together a range of working-age benefits into a single streamlined payment. ----------------------- ---
+Universal Credit will help claimants and their families to become more independent and will simplify the benefits system by bringing together a range of working-age benefits into a single streamlined payment.